ozeliurs/SecTrans/doc/specification.md

 - Encryption of the files at rest using a cryptographic protocol.

 2.4 Security Monitoring and Logging:
-I will implement a logging system that will log all the actions performed by the users.
+We will implement a logging system that will log all the actions performed by the users.
 This will allow us to monitor the system and to detect suspicious activities.

 ## 3. Integration of Security Measures: